 You can't imagine what you're missing out on.

-I had a bit of a strange day a few weeks ago.
+I had a strange day once.

 It started when I decided to attend two different events in two different cities on the same day, and I didn't have a ticket to either one.